 More than 1,750 undergraduate and graduate students reside in the University's eight residence halls and 14 houses.
-Oncampus housing is managed by the Office of Residential Life and Housing (RLH), eight professional staff members, and 42 undergraduate resident advisers (RAs); staff provide leadership, guidance, and opportunities for residents to involve themselves in Clark's vibrant residential community.
+On-campus housing is managed by the Office of Residential Life and Housing (RLH), eight professional staff members, and 42 undergraduate resident advisors (RAs); staff provide leadership, guidance, and opportunities for residents to involve themselves in Clark's vibrant residential community.